Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: Introduction

-The present paper is based on the proceeding paper of \textit{the XII.
+The present paper is based on the proceedings paper of \textit{the XII.
 International Symposium on Quantum Theory and Symmetries}~(QTS12) ~\cite{Nakamula_2023}.
-In the proceeding, we presented a few potential solutions to the problem, including variations of the initial conditions and a friction method in terms of the $y$-dependent sheared current, which will be thoroughly covered in the present paper.
-The approach is undoubtedly improved in this paper, and we obtain excellent convergent properties of the mean squared error, which was not looked at in the previous study.
-In this paper, we will introduce a new friction that certainly improves the identification ability than that of the term considered in the proceeding.
-We also focus on the cPINNs analysis and the use of the two-soliton solutions for the inverse analysis, which are the inventive contents in the present paper.
+In the proceedings, we presented a few potential solutions to the problem, including variations of the initial conditions and a friction method in terms of the $y$-dependent sheared current, which will be thoroughly covered in the present paper.
+The approach is undoubtedly improved in this paper, and we obtain excellent convergent properties of the mean-squared error, which was not looked at in the previous study.
+In this paper, we will introduce a new friction that improves the identification ability compared to the method shown in the proceedings.
+We also focus on the cPINN analysis and the use of the two-soliton solutions for the inverse analysis, which are the inventive contents of the present paper.

 The paper is organized as follows.
-In Section \ref{sec:2}, we give a brief introduction of the Zakharov-Kuznetsov equation and the regularized long-wave equation.
-The derivation of the conservation quantities in these equations are done in this section.
-We present an overview of Physics Informed Neural Networks in Section \ref{sec:3}.
+In Section \ref{sec:2}, we give a brief introduction to the ZK and the RLW equations.
+The conservation quantities in these equations are derived in this section.
+We present an overview of PINNs in Section \ref{sec:3}.
 We demonstrate the misidentification of the solutions as well as the good performance of PINNs for the quasi-integrable equations.
-We provide several (less-effective) prescriptions to avoid the problem.
-In Section \ref{sec:4}, we give successful solutions, in which we introduce variations of the initial conditions and also a small perturbation for the equations and show how they work well.
+We provide several (less effective) prescriptions to avoid the problem.
+In Section \ref{sec:4}, we give successful solutions introducing variations of the initial conditions and a small perturbation for the equations and showing how they work well.
 The conclusions and remarks are presented in the last section.